Thesis formatting guide

 Non-standard theses formats

 The Library will be happy to accept your thesis in a non-standard format where this has been approved by your head of school.
-You must include a completed Non-standard format permission formpdf156.6KB with your submission.
+You must include a completed Non-standard format permission formpdf with your deposited thesis.

 Some examples of non-standard formats include music scores; three-dimensional models; performance recordings; or works in fabric, wood, plastic, or metal.
 If you’re unsure, contact the Library Research Services team for guidance.